ddddddO/packemon/README.md

 <!-- https://github.com/user-attachments/assets/dbb0baeb-a0b8-4e18-8647-ac05020f83d5 -->
 https://github.com/user-attachments/assets/69dc501d-8ffd-484a-90e2-dffa0fab373e

-TUI tool for generating packets of arbitrary input and monitoring packets on any network interfaces (default: `eth0`). **This tool is not available for Windows and macOS.
-I have confirmed that it works on Linux (Debian and Ubuntu on WSL2) .**<br>
+TUI tool for generating packets of arbitrary input and monitoring packets on any network interfaces (default: `eth0`). **This tool is not available for Windows.
+I have confirmed that it works on Linux (Debian and Ubuntu on WSL2) and macOS.**<br>

+This TUI tool is now available on macOS because of **[cluster2600](https://github.com/cluster2600)** support.
+Thanks🎉!

 I intend to develop it patiently🌴